sodemir/microservices-with-spring-netflix-docker/README.md

 # microservices-with-spring-netflix-docker

-Template project demonstrating microservices arhictecture with spring boot, spring cloud, eureka, zuul, spring config server, hystrix, ribbon, feign and docker.
+Template project demonstrating microservices architecture with spring boot, spring cloud, eureka, zuul, spring config server, hystrix, ribbon, feign and docker.

 There are **5 microservices** included in this project:

  1. Forex Service - Returns the exchange values between monetary units.
 See forex/readme.md for further details.
  2. Currency Converter Service - Returns the conversion amount between two monetary units.
 Calls Forex Service to get the exchange value.
 See currency-converter/readme.md for further details.
- 3. Spring Cloud Config Server - Being used to centralize the configuration of Forex and Currency-Converter services.
+ 3. Spring Cloud Config Server - Used to centralize the configuration of Forex and Currency-Converter services.
 See config-server/readme.md for further details.
    _config-repository_ folder is for keeping configuration files of these two microservices.
- 4. Eureka Server - Being used as service registry.
+ 4. Eureka Server - Used as service registry.
 (The config server keeps the url of eureka, other services see eureka through config server, not vice versa.
 So, config-server urls are hardcoded)
  5. Zuul - Gateway service

 **How to install and run**